ola3bosun/clock-strip/README.md

-its not much, but its honest work its basically a challenge i saw on instagram and tought to do it
+its not much, but its honest work its basically a challenge i saw on instagram and thought to give it a shot